PT Students Team Up with Philadelphia Eagles to Help Kids

 09/12/2018

-Neighbors in Cambria County have an opportunity to go solar in a group as part of the Cambria County Solar Co-op with the help of Solar United Neighbors .
+Neighbors in Cambria County have an opportunity to go solar in a group as part of the Cambria County Solar Co-op with the help of Solar United Neighbors.
 The co-op provides technical support and bulk purchasing power to help participants get a great deal while also building a network of solar supporters.
 Vision 2025 Johnstown and the Sierra Club’s Pennsylvania Chapter are the co-op sponsors.
 There are currently 22 participants in the group.
 Interested community members can still join.
-The group will hold its final public information session September 12 at 6 p.m. at Saint Francis University
+The group will hold its final public information session September 12 at 6 p.m. at Saint Francis University to

 Loren Schweiger: Showing Compassion Through Cuddles